What Is a MAP Policy Violation on Amazon?

 MAP vs MSRP vs Resale Price Maintenance

-Term What It Is Key Difference
+Term What It Governs Binding?
+Key Distinction

-Legal review note: MAP legality is jurisdiction-specific.
+Legal review note.
+MAP legality is jurisdiction-specific.
 In the US, MAP policies are generally legal as long as they're unilateral and govern advertised price, not transaction price.
 Outside the US, the rules change.
 If you sell across borders or through international marketplaces, get legal review before enforcing.

 How to Reduce Future MAP Violations